OWASP/threat-dragon/docs/development/testing/e2e.md

 ### BrowserStack test:e2e-smokes
-The e2e pipeline Browserstack smoke tests rely on the demo server running at `https://www.threatdragon.com/` and the scripts use command `pnpm test:e2e-smokes`.
+The e2e pipeline Browserstack smoke tests rely on the demo server running at `https://www.threatdragon.com/` and the scripts use command `npm run test:e2e-smokes`.
 Test and debug these pipelines using github rather than from the local command line.

 The browserstack configuration file is `browserstack.smokes.json`